RMWinslow/lists/amazongames.md

 - Sine Mora Ex
 - The Academy (The First Riddle)
+    - Bad.
+Puzzles.
+    - It's a professor Layton style puzzle game, but the instructions and solutions are poorly translated, which ruins it.
+The *very first* puzzle has a errors in the solution translation.
 - Adventures of Chris
+    - Okay.
+2D Platformer.
+    - Some cute bits, some fun characters.
+But also some really janky platforming sections.
 - Spinch
+    - Meh.
+2D Platformer.
+    - Cute style but nothing special.
 - Monster Prom: Hotseat Edition
 - Swimsanity! (local only)
 - Table Manners